-Vamos a la playa!
-Everyone loves a trip to the beach, and it’s super easy to escape London for a day trip exploring the Kent Coast along the Viking Trail , and to catch a few rays on one of the beautiful beaches along the way, English weather permitting of course!
+Kent Coast is one of the best beach day trips from London to escape the urban jungle and catch a few rays on one of the beautiful beaches along the way, English weather permitting of course!

 Start your day in St Pancras to catch the train down to Margate, 1,5 hours.
 You can have a great day on foot when you get there, or you can easily bring your bicycles on the train so you can explore even further.